PhD in Environmental Health

 Grade and GPA Requirements

-Doctoral students must earn a minimum grade on a set of required program-specific core courses: “Pass” for courses offered only on a pass/fail basis: “B” or higher for courses offered for letter grading.
+Doctoral students must earn a minimum grade on a set of required program-specific core courses, a “Pass” for courses offered only on a pass/fail basis, and a “B” or higher for courses offered for letter grading.
 A student who earns a grade below that threshold in a course that meets a core requirement must, at the next opportunity, make a second attempt to complete the core course by repeating the same course or by completing another course that has been approved by the track directors.
 A grade below the threshold on the second attempt may be grounds for dismissal and must be reported to the School’s Committee on Academic Standards.

 The School requires doctoral students to maintain a minimum 3.0 cumulative GPA.
 Students with a GPA falling below 3.0 will be placed on academic warning and will have one term of registration in which to raise their GPA above the threshold for their degree.